vpelss/Emogics_Tarot_Script_WP/README.md

 -Everything

+-playgroud copy files causes errors....
 -add nonce for pay system, etc...

--export and import spreads and decks -backup/restore spreads? -backup/restore decks JSON

--allow email input or insist we have an account : account / input : enable / disable? account avoids spam -pay for readings
+-export and import spreads and decks -backup/restore spreads? -backup/restore decks JSON -allow email input or insist we have an account : account / input : enable / disable? account avoids spam -pay for readings

--make a post welcome message...
+-make a post welcome message?
+-maybe a shortcode to read and add a form page?
+So we do not need to provide a starting link?

 -more spreads
--Numbers Speak reading
+-Numbers Speak For Themselves reading
 -click to show popup card reading